 With a robust research collection that is partnered with the University Libraries system, the library is your one-stop, comprehensive research facility blending traditional and new media.
 From print, electronic, and audiovisual, our expert librarians and staff ensure students and faculty locate the information they need and also consistently conduct legal research workshops to train students about how to use library resources.

 As a student, you'll be spending some quality time researching and studying in the library's variety of study spaces to suit any preference — including quiet study spaces, small group discussion areas and several private study rooms for groups of three to six students.
-In addition, the Computer Lab offers 28 student workstations for computer-assisted research and instruction, as well as email, word processing, presentation software, scanning, laser printing, and more.
-Or, you can go wireless on your laptop throughout the library.
+In addition, the Computer Lab offers six student workstations for computer-assisted research, as well as email, word processing, presentation software, printing and more, or you can go wireless on your laptop throughout the library.